cybermouflons/CCSC-CTF-2025/misc/disorder/README.md

 ## Description

-“Twist Python’s VM to your will and you may find your way out!.”
+Twist Python’s VM to your will and you may find your way out!.

 ## Run locally